Are you ready to develop an effective email marketing strategy?

 Unsubscribe rate % (how many people unsubscribe from your list)

-If you want to improve your click-through rates, then look at what call to actions you’re using.
+If you want to improve your click-through rates, then look at what call to action you’re using.

 And finally, if you want to grow your list and reduce unsubscribes, then focus on creating relevant and engaging content that will make your followers want to hear from you.